Your health is our main priority

 As of 2004, Zao Wou-Ki spent several summers in the estate in the Luberon owned by the couturier Emanuel Ungaro, who was also very attached to his home city, Aix-en-Provence.

-Zao Wou-Ki worked in the open air, which he had not done before, and painted a series of watercolours which will be exhibited for the first time at the Hôtel de Caumont.
+Zao Wou-Ki worked in the open air, which he had not done before, and painted a series of watercolours which will be exhibited for the first time at Caumont - Art Centre.
 They evoke the luminosity and the bright and muted colours of the Luberon landscapes.
 These works reflect his enduring love of painting in the latter part of his life.